-Orla co-chairs the Sub-Committee on Student Experience and Employability, as well as being the teaching and learning lead for the University’s work on Health, Degree Apprenticeships, Personal Tutoring, Careers and Widening Participation.
+Orla co-chairs the Committee on Student Experience and Development, and is the teaching and learning lead for the University’s work on Academic Tutoring, Health Education and Employability.

-Orla joined Reading in 2005 as Programme Director for Nutrition and Food Science courses and served as Faculty Director (Teaching and Learning) from 2010 to 2012.
-She also served as Associate Dean for the Faculty of Science from 2012 to 2014 and Associate Dean (Teaching and Learning) in the Faculty of Life Sciences from 2014 to 2015.
+Orla joined the University of Reading in 2005, as Programme Director for Nutrition and Food Science courses.
+She also served as Faculty Director (Teaching and Learning) from 2010 to 2012, Associate Dean for the Faculty of Science from 2012 to 2014 and Associate Dean (Teaching and Learning) in the Faculty of Life Sciences from 2014 to 2015.

 Orla has an active research group in Food and Nutritional Sciences investigating food choice and appetite regulation.

 She has served as a Council Member of the UK Nutrition Society and various committees of the Institute of Food Science and Technology (IFST), alongside editorial board membership of the British Journal of Nutrition, British Nutrition Foundation’s Nutrition Bulletin and Biosciences Horizons.

 Orla was elected academic representative of the University of Reading’s Council from 2014 to 2017.
 Additionally, in 2017, she was elected to the Association for Nutrition Council, where she is also a member of the Registration Committee.
 Orla is a Registered Nutritionist and Registered Dietitian and holds Fellowship of the IFST and Fellowship of the Higher Education Academy.

 “I am proud to be part of Reading’s vibrant and dynamic teaching and learning community, where students, academics and professional services colleagues actively work together, both within and outside of the curriculum, to continue to enhance our approaches to teaching and learning, with the aim of maximising all our students’ outcomes and experiences, whilst supporting and valuing our staff.”